useStable/code-exercise/README.md

 ### Technical Requirements
 * Users can view the mock mail item data provided in the data.json file
-* Users can view 8 mail items per page
+* Users can view 6 mail items per page, with a maximum of 3 mail items per row
-* Users can click through multiple pages when there are more than 8 mail items to display
+* Users can click through multiple pages when there are more than 6 mail items to display
 * Users can easily interact with the web application in all screen sizes

 ### Resources